 Alternatively, to install the system dependencies of the parrot-groundsdk workspace, just execute the postinst script.

 $ pwd ~/code/parrot-groundsdk $ ./products/olympe/linux/env/postinst

-$ pwd ~/code/parrot-groundsdk $ ./build.sh -p olympe-linux -A all final -j
+$ pwd ~/code/parrot-groundsdk $ ./build.sh -p olympe-linux -t build -j

 Note: The above command needs to be done from the workspace root directory, you’ve created in the previous step.

-Set up the environment¶
+Set up the development environment#

-$ pwd ~/code/parrot-groundsdk $ source ./products/olympe/linux/env/shell (olympe-python3) $ pip --version pip 18.1 from ~/code/parrot-groundsdk/.python/py3/local/lib/python3.6/site-packages/pip (python 3.6)
+$ pwd ~/code/parrot-groundsdk $ source ./products/olympe/linux/env/shell (olympe-python3) $ pip --version pip 21.3.1 from ~/code/parrot-groundsdk/out/olympe-linux/pyenv_root/versions/3.9.5/lib/python3.9/site-packages/pip (python 3.9)

 $ pwd ~/code/some/super/cool/project/path $ source ~/code/parrot-groundsdk/./products/olympe/linux/env/shell